 Turn it into an experiment by comparing different launch items to see what works best and flies the farthest.
 You can even take measurements and record data to extend the learning portion of this winter STEM activity.

-Learn a little bit more about how your homemade pom-pom shooter works and why we like to include it in our toolbox of easy STEM activities!
-There’s a bit of fun physics here.
+Learn a little bit more about how a pom-pom shooter works and why we like to include it in our toolbox of easy physics activities!
+There’s a bit of fun physics here!
 Kids love exploring Sir Isaac Newton’s laws of motion.

 The first law of motion states that an object will remain at rest until a force is placed on it.
 The pom-pom isn’t launching buy itself, so we need to create a force!
 That force is the balloon.
 Does pulling the balloon further create more force?